Pterodactyl vs EnderDash for Minecraft server management

 Choose Pterodactyl if you want to self-host the control plane itself and manage server lifecycle at the infrastructure layer.

-Choose EnderDash if your Minecraft servers already exist and you want the day-to-day admin surface without also standing up and securing another full panel stack.
+Choose EnderDash if your Minecraft servers already exist and you want the day-to-day admin workspace without also standing up and securing another full panel stack.

 Which scenario sounds like you

-If you run a few Minecraft servers and mostly care about logs, plugins, players, files, and day-to-day fixes, EnderDash is closer to that workflow.
+If you run a few Minecraft servers and mostly care about logs, plugins, players, files, Ocelot, host access, and day-to-day fixes, EnderDash is closer to that workflow, whether the server is started manually or through Pterodactyl.

-If you already have servers and proxies spread across different hosts and want one operational layer across them, EnderDash is usually the cleaner fit.
+If you already have servers and proxies spread across different hosts, containers, or clusters and want one operational layer across them, EnderDash is closer to that operating model.

 If you want to own the control plane, nodes, and container-driven lifecycle of game servers, Pterodactyl is more aligned with that problem.